ThakaSartu/sartuisnormani/index.md

 JERUSALEM—Overwhelmed by a constant deluge of prayers and appeals for salvation, Jesus Christ announced Monday the hiring of Tacoma, WA, customer-service supervisor Dean Smoler as Associate Christ.

 Jesus Christ, swamped by requests for guidance and divine forgiveness, hired 38-year-old Dean Smoler (left) as the first-ever Assistant Savior.
-Jesus Christ, swamped by requests for guidance and divine forgiveness, hired 38-year-old Dean Smoler (left) as the first-ever Assistant Savior.

 "I've been in need of an Assistant Savior for a long time now, and I'm thrilled to finally have one," Christ told reporters at a press conference aired on the Trinity Broadcasting Network...[ReadMore](https://www.theonion.com/christ-announces-hiring-of-associate-christ-1819564714)

 [Microsoft Patents Ones, Zeroes](https://www.theonion.com/microsoft-patents-ones-zeroes-1819564663)